radu81/Elk-Smush.it/README.md

 * I ran Smush.it and now the file does not show up in the browse list!
 This means the file was reduced in size below your lower size setting (admin -> configuration -> modification settings -> misc -> Attempt to Sumsh.it all attachments larger than)

 ###Installation
-Simply install the package to install this addon on the ElkArte Default theme.
+Simply install the package to install this addon on ElkArte.
-Manual edits may be required for other themes if they use custom admin templates.